-- IN251, United States Structural Studies

-- IN350, Global Issues

-- ICS, International Cultures and Structures

-- QR, Quantitative Reasoning
+- o ICS, International Cultures and Structures - o QR, Quantitative Reasoning

 College of Arts and Sciences

 In addition to the many contributions we make to the delivery of the University Studies program, we also make key contributions to the delivery of the "historical studies" requirement of the College of Arts and Sciences.
 All courses in our "history of philosophy" sequence as well as select other courses contribute to the delivery of this important College requirement.